GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-1/jonah-1.englishNatural.md

 "Stand-up, go to Dwelling-of-Fish (Nineveh), the city, the great; and call-out over her, that their bad has come up before me."

-And Dove (Jonah) stood-up, to flee to Breaking-ward, from the face of He-Who-Is, and went-down to Beautiful; and he found a ship going to Breaking; and he paid the fare of it, and went-down into it, to go with them to Breaking-ward, from the face of He-Who-Is.
+And Dove (Jonah) stood-up, to flee to Breaking (Tarshish), from the face of He-Who-Is, and went-down to Beautiful (Joppa); and he found a ship going to Breaking (Tarshish); and he paid the fare of it, and went-down into it, to go with them to Breaking (Tarshish), from the face of He-Who-Is.

 And He-Who-Is hurled a great wind to the sea,